rdchip/Temperature-24h-Raspberry-Pi/README.md

 ````sh
 CONF_SWAPSIZE=1024
 ````
 save the file pressing CTRL + X and Y to confirm.
-After that, setup the new size:
+Then setup the new size:
 ````sh
 sudo dphys-swapfile setup
 ````